Judith K. Brodsky: Biography

 Brodsky was born in 1933 in Providence, Rhode Island.
-She studied Art History at Radcliffe, where she graduated in 1954.
+She studied Art History at Radcliffe College, where she graduated in 1954.
 Married in her junior year of college, as a wife and mother later living in Princeton, New Jersey, Brodsky is said to have "drawn a circle" on a map around her home to determine how far away she could go to school and still return home by the time her children returned from school.
 That circle led Brodsky to Temple University's Tyler School of Art and Architecture.
 Her feminist actions began early, in 1960 while at Tyler, where she helped found FOCUS, a festival celebrating women artists.
 The festival drew such renowned artists as feminist artist Judy Chicago and abstract expressionist Lee Krasner.
 Presciently, the festival's success sowed discontent among male artists: “We got sued,” Brodsky recalls, “by a male artist who said he couldn’t get a show during that period because the galleries were only showing women.”

 She was Chairperson of the Art Department at Beaver College, Jenkintown, Pennsylvania before coming to Rutgers University in 1978.
 She retired in 2001 as Distinguished Professor Emerita in the Department of Visual Arts at Rutgers.
 Brodsky continues to be influential in her active role in the College Art Association, and as Board Chair of the New York Fine Arts Foundation.
 Brodsky was interviewed for !Women Art Revolution.
 In 2016, she received an honorary Doctor of Fine Arts at Rider University.

 Influence and reception

 The power of feminist art : the American movement of the 1970s, history and impact, which was published in 1994 and which Brodsky co-wrote and edited with Norma Broude and Mary D. Garrard, was the first major art history text focusing solely on American art made by women.
-The book particularly focused on women's art during the 1970s, which coincideded with the American Women's Movement, and impacted subsequent generations of feminist artists and art historians, for whom it remains a relevant resource.
+The book particularly focused on women's art during the 1970s, which coincided with the American Women's Movement, and impacted subsequent generations of feminist artists and art historians, for whom it remains a relevant resource.
 As testament to the book's impact, the three authors were interviewed in 2021 on the occasion of the 100th anniversary of the College Art Association.

 Yet, as British feminist art historian Grizelda Pollock noted in her 1995 review at the time, the "triumph" of women's art in the book was not merely premature, as Pollock notes women artists 20 years after those celebrated in the book were still struggling for recognition; but also "smacks of the cold war triumphalism" prominent in the U.S. during the 1980-90s, and does not acknowledge the ways that feminist perspectives are themselves disputed within and by many of the works included.

 In 2011 Brodsky became an Honorary Vice President of the National Association of Women Artists, the first women's professional fine art organization founded in the US.